 Emerging learning approaches

-Our own work, and Towards Maturity’s research, are both consistently showing that the following three themes are crucial in both helping people learn and driving organisational performance:
+Our research on L&D practice consistently shows that three themes are crucial in both helping people learn and driving organisational performance:

-These changes raise the challenge of new skills needed by L&D practitioners particularly around digital abilities in delivering virtual classrooms, developing digital content and supporting learners online.
+These changes raise the challenge of new skills needed by L&D professionals particularly around digital abilities in delivering virtual classrooms, developing digital content and supporting learners online.

 Shift from instruction to interaction